hashicorp/vagrant/website/docs/source/v2/cli/rsync-auto.html.md

 **Command: `vagrant rsync-auto`**

-This command watches all local directories of anj [rsync synced folders](/v2/synced-folders/rsync.html) and automatically initiates an rsync transfer when changes are detected.
+This command watches all local directories of any [rsync synced folders](/v2/synced-folders/rsync.html) and automatically initiates an rsync transfer when changes are detected.
 This command does not exit until an interrupt is received.